aspnet/Blazor.Docs/docs/introduction/index.md

 ## JavaScript/TypeScript interop

 For apps that require third-party JavaScript libraries and browser APIs, WebAssembly is designed to interoperate with JavaScript.
 Blazor is capable of using any library or API that JavaScript is able to use.
 C# code can call into JavaScript code, and JavaScript code can call into C# code.
+For more information, see [JavaScript/TypeScript interop](xref:client-side/blazor/javascript-typescript-interop).

 ## Optimization